Who we are, who we were,

 loyal subjects.
 Impoverished Scottish Lowlanders who lived in

 advantage of the opportunity.
-I find no evidence that there was

-come from many parts of lowland Scotland, including the Fife peninsula
+- Although Hendersons were found in many parts of lowland Scotland, including the Fife peninsula

 and the cities of Glasgow and Edinburgh, where the Henderson name was